Sven-I-Am/challenge-twig/README.md

 ### Must-haves

-* footer with @becode
+* footer with @becode :heavy_check_mark:
-* menu to the left with links to home and about pages
+* menu to the left with links to home and about pages :heavy_check_mark:
-* on the about page: the date in 3 different formats below the existing menu (extending the block)
+* on the about page: the date in 3 different formats below the existing menu (extending the block) :heavy_check_mark:
-* on the homepage: set the name to be capitalised as John Smith, no matter how the user inputs
+* on the homepage: set the name to be capitalised as John Smith, no matter how the user inputs :heavy_check_mark:
-* add a random quote generator on the homepage
+* add a random quote generator on each page below the main content :heavy_check_mark:

 ### Nice to have